 - If things go awry, how can I be certain that walking away from the project won’t cause me to violate my contract?

-In this four-part series, a Jacksonville construction lawyer from Cotney Construction Law will discuss several scenarios in which a contractor may be able to walk away from a project without penalty.
+In this four-part series, a Jacksonville construction lawyer from Cotney Attorneys & Consultants is pleased to announce that they have been named to the 2021 edition of Inc. 5000 list.
+The ranking recognizes the fastest-growing small private companies in the United States. will discuss several scenarios in which a contractor may be able to walk away from a project without penalty.
 There’s a fine balancing act to keeping your promises and protecting your business, but you shouldn’t be responsible for fronting the cost of any requests that fall outside the scope of work stipulated in your contract.